greganswer/laptop_misc/README.md

 ## Installation

+**WARNING:** If you want to try this Mac setup script, you should first fork this repository, review the code, and remove things you don’t want or need.
+Don’t blindly use my settings unless you know what that entails.
+Use at your own risk!

 - Fork this repo
 - Change **"greganswer**" to your GitHub username in the [`update`](./update) script
 - Edit [`dotfiles/.gitconfig`](./dotfiles/.gitconfig) and any other files in the the [`dotfiles`](./dotfiles) directory